 Someday I will tally the actual amount of time that Jerry and I have lived alone since we were married, but for now I estimate it is about three years out of 23.
 We have had family, friends, and people in need live with us.
 Those experiences taught us a lot about ourselves, how we view our possessions and what is important to us.

-The last eighteen months, we feel like we’ve had a different kind of companion sharing think-2177839_1920our home and lives.
+The last eighteen months, we feel like we’ve had a different kind of companion sharing our home and lives.
 Change.
 We changed ministries with which we serve.
 That change affected some of our relationships.
 Our budget was modified as was the way we spend our time.
 And now we are on the cusp of the biggest transition, moving to a new home in a new state.

 Reflecting over these months, I think the biggest thing I have learned is to appreciate the way we each perceive life.
 Whether the proverbial glass is half full or half empty.